- 1 Introduction

 - Glucose: 50g/day

-As we now have an approximation as to what the fluid and electrolyte requirements are on a daily basis, it is necessary to consider the fluids that are available for prescription and what exactly they contain.
+Based on these required, it is necessary to consider the fluids that are available for prescription and what exactly they contain, to be able to prescribe appropriately

-IV fluids can be broadly categorised in to two groups: crystalloids and colloids.
-Table 2 sets out the components of each of the commonly prescribed fluids.
+IV fluids can be broadly categorised in to two groups, crystalloids and colloids (as detailed in Table 2):

-Colloids: Colloids have a high colloid osmotic pressure and theoretically should raise the intravascular volume faster than their crystalloid counterparts, yet randomised trials have not shown any benefit or effect in practice so their use in many hospitals is decreasing.
+- Colloids – Colloids have a high colloid osmotic pressure and theoretically should raise the intravascular volume faster than their crystalloid counterparts, yet clinical trials have not shown any significant benefit or effect in practice so their use in many hospitals is decreasing

 As an example, let us say that our patient is a 70kg healthy male*.
 From the above section, we know in total, we need to prescribe fluids over 24 hours that provide 1750mL of water (70kg x 25mL/kg/day), 70mmol of Na+ (70kg x 1.0mmol/kg/day), 70mmol of K+ (70kg x 1.0mmol/kg/day), and 50g (50g/day) of glucose.
 Consequently, a typical fluid maintenance regimen is as follows: